Yutarop/dungeon_app/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This is just an idea.